rmarting/rmarting.github.io/_posts/2020-10-25-containers-gnome-extension.md

 In my daily I usually start linux containers with [podman](https://podman.io/) to have easily and quickly tools; such as databases, brokers or systems.
-This method allow me to avoid to install locally and administrate locally.
+This method allow me to avoid to install locally and administrate them locally.

 To manage these linux containers I have usually local scripts with the arguments, parameters and set up to my use cases (I forget very easily the commands ... yes, I know! the ```history``` command could help me but I am lazy :grin:).
 These scripts include the typical options to start, stop, delete and so on.
-For many of colleagues use these kind of commands are very common, however for me it is a little tedious and bored :unamused: so to have a graphical tool will be great and better for me :yum:.
+For many of my colleagues use these kind of commands are very common, however for me it is a little tedious and bored :unamused: so to have a graphical tool will be great and better for me :yum:.

 So here is when I found a great tool to integrate with my Fedora laptop ...